 It’s thought that an extension of the revenue share arrangement at the top of the live sector could be complemented by more favourable terms from PRS for grassroots promoters.
 This would do a little to help those working with newer talent and smaller venues.

-It’s thought that any extension of the revenue share arrangement at the top of the live sector could be complemented by more favourable terms from PRS for grass roots promoters, which would do a little to help those working with newer talent and smaller venues where it’s really hard to make a profit.
 So it looks like there is plenty to debate, hence the extension of the consultation.
-So far all interested parties seem to be approaching this latest review in a positive manner, though given PRS isn’t expected to opt for the status quo this time around, there could as yet be conflict ahead.
+So far, all interested parties seem to be approaching this latest review in a positive manner.
+Although PRS isn’t expected to opt for the status quo this time around.
+This means there could as yet be conflict ahead.